-This indicates the noise that can be added until the measured value of the eye opening of the PAM4 signal reaches $SER = 4.8 \times 10^{-4}$.
+This indicates the noise that can be added until the measured value of the eye opening of the PAM4 signal reaches SER = 4.8×10^{-4} .

-This is equivalent to R of TDECQ and measured at the same position as TDECQ.
+This is equivalent to R of TDECQ and measured at the same position as TDECQ (Transmitter and Dispersion Eye Closure for PAM4).